-It is no secret that choosing right color palette is the most important skill for visually stunning graphics.
+Firstly, it is no secret that choosing the right color palette is the most important skill for visually stunning graphics.
+Hence, you first need to master the color theory.
 In fact, it is a culmination of abstract color language.
-You need to know about color wheel, color theory psychology, and proven traditional color hacks that turns your custom logo design into a masterpiece.
+Therefore, you need to know about the color wheel, color theory psychology, and proven traditional color hacks that turn your custom logo design into a masterpiece.

 It all comes down to this.

-Colors are powerful enough to spark human emotions, seize target audience attention and triggers them to act upon desired call-to-action.
+Colors are powerful enough to spark human emotions, seize target audience attention and triggers them to act upon the desired call-to-action.
 Bottom line?
-If you want to create high-impact graphics, use of right color combination is must.
+If you want to create high-impact graphics, the use of the right color combination is a must.

 Let’s jump right in.